jaimebs2/SpeechFactory/README.md

 You can explore a sample dataset generated with SpeechFactory on HuggingFace🤗:

 SER-MSPMEA-Spanish Database: Combines MSPPodcast with MEACorpus.
-Download the full dataset and accompanying files for use with Modus Recognition [here](https://huggingface.co/datasets/jaimebellver/SER-MSPMEA-Spanish).
+Download the spanish synthetic audios [here](https://huggingface.co/datasets/jaimebellver/SER-MSPMEA-Spanish).

 ## ✨ SER Model Weights